New Who News – All We Know!

 Director Duties

-Filming has already begun where the Director for the first batch of filming has been Dylan Holmes Williams, a Brit, whose latest work ‘Servant’ is showing on Apple TV+ and where he directed some of the episodes in the series.
+Filming has already begun where the Director for the first batch of filming is Dylan Holmes Williams, a Brit, whose latest work ‘Servant’ is on Apple TV+ where here he directed some of the episodes in the series.

 Christmas Specials